 Should I use data roaming for international travel?

 It is not necessary to use auto-data roaming for international travel, since it is not the only option.
 When traveling internationally, it is up to individual preferences whether to use data roaming or not.
-If you need to use data services, such as browsing the web, checking email, or using navigation, while traveling abroad, then using data roaming may be a good option.
+If you need to use data services, such as browsing the web, checking email, or using map or navigation, while traveling abroad, then using data roaming may be a good option.
 However, it is important to be aware of the potential cost of data roaming and to monitor your data usage to avoid incurring unexpected charges.

 One alternative to consider when traveling internationally is to use an eSIM.
 An eSIM is an electronic SIM card that can be programmed with multiple mobile network operator profiles, allowing you to easily switch between different mobile networks while traveling abroad.
 This can provide several advantages, such as access to local data plans, lower cost for data services, and the ability to easily switch between different networks if you encounter coverage or connectivity issues.
 So if you are planning to travel abroad, it is better for you to consider using eSIM rather than the expensive auto-data roaming service provided by your domestic carrier.